akusuma-2020/aboutMe/README.md

 # About Me
 Hi, Adi's here.
-I am interested in data analytics and wish to improve my technical skills by being active in GitHub.
+I'm interested in data analytics and wish to improve my technical skills by being active in GitHub.
 Everyday is a new day for me to learn more about Python, R, SQL, Power BI, ArcGIS and QGIS.

-# Dashboards and Socio-Economics
+#
-Currently, I am learning about creating interactive dashboards from Python (using Dash Plotly), Power BI, QGIS and Excel.
+I'm currently learning to create interactive dashboards using Python (Dash Plotly), Power BI, QGIS, and Excel.
-So, I am super keen to help any projects creating dashboards that would enable me to put my new skills into practice ;-).
+I'm also interested in exploring open-source CGE (Computational General Equilibrium) models in Python for policy analysis.

+I'm excited to apply these skills to collaborative economic analyses or research projects.

-In general, I am interested to collaborate in data analayst or research projects in Economics, especially in studying the impact of natural disasters -including Covid-19 pandemic, blockchain for index-based insurance, and using night time lights to analyse socio-economic dynamics as well as building the apps for those research findings.
+My specific interests include studying the impact of natural disasters, including exploring blockchain for index-based insurance, and utilising nighttime lights for analyzing socio-economic dynamics.

 # Contact
 You can reach me at adi.github@pituinsights.nz, thanks!!